Flats Fishing

 A Belizean SOCIAL, ECOMOMIC & Conservation Powerhouse

 Flats fishing is one of Belize’s most powerful examples of how conservation, economic development and community livelihoods can go hand in hand.
-It mostly takes place in the shallow, crystal-clear waters along Belize’s coast, known as “flats,” where anglers from around the world come to catch bonefish, permit, and tarpon—the “grand slam” of saltwater fly fishing, among others.
-But what makes flats fishing in Belize truly exceptional isn’t just the quality of the catch.
+It takes place mainly in the shallow, crystal-clear waters along Belize’s coast, known as “flats,” where anglers from around the world come to catch bonefish, permit, and tarpon—the “grand slam” of saltwater fly fishing, among others.
+But what makes flats fishing in Belize truly exceptional isn’t just the quality of the experience.
 It’s the fact that catch and release is legally required for these species.

 Turneffe Atoll Backreef Flat